-4.1 Comparison of GloSSAC version 2.2 with version 2.0
+420 3.4 Comparison of GloSSAC version 2.2 with version 2.0

 To construct the GloSSAC data set, all individual measurements are gridded to the GloSSAC resolution (monthly, 0.5 km altitude and 5 degree latitude resolution).
 As previously done for GloSSAC v2.0, from June 2017, we prioritize SAGE III/ISS data over OSIRIS and CALIOP.
 For the post-2017 data, several small to moderate volcanic events and a few large wildfire events have been reported (Table 1).
-It is therefore important to compare the differences between version 2.2 and version 2.0 of the GloSSAC data set.
-Figure ??
-16 shows extinction coefficient for September 2017, following Canadian wildfire.
-Figure ?? a shows the GloSSAC (v the Canadian wildfire, for version 2.0) 525 nm extinction coefficient for September 2017, while Figure ?? b shows extinction coefficient for GloSSAC version and 2.2.
-The ratios between Figure ?? a, and b are shown in

-Figure ??e, as well as the ratios.
-It is elearly evident from Figure ?? e_16i that the revised cloud screen method used in v2.2 that apparently retains extinction data in the lower stratosphere that were was otherwise removed in version 2.0 because of a simple extinction ratio filter- thereby enhancing aerosol extinction in version 2.2 for the latitude band between 35 and 50°N - The differences in the for altitudes between 17 and 19 km (marked with a black oval in Figure 16i).
-Lower ratios in Figure 16i suggest enhanced extinction coefficient in version 2.2, which occurs due to the removal of extinction coefficient data points
+It is therefore important to compare the differences between version 2.2 and version 2.0 GloSSAC data set.
+Figure 13 shows extinction coefficient for September 2017, following Canadian wildfire.
+Figure 13 a shows the GloSSAC (v 2.0) 525 nm extinction coefficient for September 2017, while Figure 13 b shows extinction coefficient for GloSSAC version 2.2.
+The ratios between Figure 13 a, and b are shown in Figure 13c.
+It is clearly evident from Figure 13 c that the revised cloud screen method used in v2.2 that apparently retains extinction data in the lower stratosphere that were otherwise removed in version 2.0 because of a simple extinction ratio filter-thereby enhancing aerosol extinction in version 2.2 for the latitude band between 35 and 50°N. The differences in the polar latitudes (> 60°) in version 2.2 could be attributed to changes occurred in individual data sets in version 2.2 as shown in Figure 14.
+Additionally, the differences in the polar latitudes could be a result of a linear interpolation scheme in time performed for SAGE III/ISS data in GloSSAC v2.2.